6 Easy Ways to Reduce Stress in the Barbershop

 Walk-ins versus appointments

-Tradition says that walk-ins are the bread and butter of any barbershop, but a well-thought-out appointment system could help to alleviate stress.
+Tradition says that walk-ins are the bread and butter of any barbershop, but a well-thought-out appointment system could help to alleviate stress (not to mention being a requisite post-pandemic).
 Ken says: “Having a robust booking system will make any shop run smoothly.
 Appointments will stop shops having to deal with queue jumpers, while making sure everyone knows what their day looks like.
 That’s not to say you can’t handle walk-ins alongside appointments; just make sure you install a fair queuing system and clearly explain to customers that appointments take priority.”

 Maintain a tidy barbershop